Nkovaturient/Astro_FIL/README.md

 ## 🌌 AstroFIL MVP: Exoplanet Classifier with Filecoin/Lightouse 🌌

-- The AstroFIL MVP is a Python-based project that demonstrates an end-to-end workflow for building a machine learning model to classify exoplanets using data from the NASA Exoplanet Archive.
+- The AstroFIL MVP demonstrates an end-to-end workflow for building a ML model to classify exoplanets using data from the NASA Exoplanet Archive.
 It integrates decentralized storage via Lighthouse (a Filecoin-based storage solution) to store datasets, trained models, and metadata.
 The project showcases data retrieval, preprocessing, model training, decentralized storage, and inference, all in a streamlined pipeline.

 ## 🌌 Project Overview